Amsterdam/design-system/packages/css/src/components/form-error-list/README.md

 Pay extra attention to these parts:

-- [WCAG requirement 1.3.1](https://www.w3.org/TR/WCAG21/#info-and-relationships): the heading level of the accordion sections depends on where in the page the accordion is placed, this may differ per page.
+- [WCAG requirement 1.3.1](https://www.w3.org/TR/WCAG21/#info-and-relationships): the heading level of the Form Error List depends on where in the page it is placed, this may differ per page.

 ## References